 Some people experience the same effects in response to moderate alcohol intake.
 However, for most people, moderate alcohol consumption does not promote weight gain.

-People struggling to lose facial fat or weight in general may wish to consider reducing their alcohol consumption.
+People who find it challenging to lose facial fat or weight, in general, may wish to consider reducing their alcohol consumption.

 Drinking a glass of water before a meal can help a person feel fuller.